 Now, say a group of individuals decide to share the income from a certain property or divide certain goods that have been purchased, the people involved cannot be called partners since there is no business involved.

 The objective of carrying out a partnership firm must be to share profits among the partners involved.
-As mentioned above, any philanthropic work which involves no profits will not be considered as a partnership.
-Further, the sharing of profits, however, can be decided in whichever ratio that the partners concerned prefer.
+As mentioned above, any philanthropic work which involves no profits will not be considered a partnership.
+Further, the sharing of profits, however, can be decided in whichever ratio the partners concerned prefer.